Education Policy and the Teacher Shortage: Strengthening the Profession, Not Just Fixing the Workforce

 Co-hosted by Northeastern University, Arlington

-1300 17th St N, Arlington, VA 22209
+1300 17th St N, 17th floor of East Village, Arlington, VA 22209

 The teacher shortage has deepened despite decades of policy attention.
 This panel asks a different set of questions.
 What does it take to strengthen the teaching profession itself, rather than continually patching the workforce?
 What do competitive compensation, strong preparation, professional autonomy, and a more diverse teaching force look like in practice?
-What is Washington, DC doing differently, and what is it producing?
+What is Washington, DC, doing differently, and what is it producing?
 What are other states trying, and how does that compare?
 And what comes next for policymakers ready to treat the profession as infrastructure to build, not a cost to manage?

 Moderator: Etai Mizrav, Northeastern University, School of Public Policy & Urban Affairs

-Panelist: Andrea Guiden Pittman, American University
+Panalist: Andrea Guiden Pittman, American University, Baker School of Education

 Cost: